Beggiatoa: Selective Enrichments

-The most successful enrichments for Beggiatoa spp. have been made using a shallow pan or aquarium in which it has been added few centimeters of sand, different amount of CaSO4 and K2HPO4, a source of complex organic polymers such as seaweed, several centimeters of sulfide-rich marine mud and seawater.
+The most successful enrichments for Beggiatoa spp. have been made using a shallow pan or aquarium to which has been added a few centimeters of sand, differing amounts of CaSO4 and K2HPO4, a source of complex organic polymers such as seaweed, several centimeters of sulfide-rich marine mud and seawater.
 The enrichment must contain the proper sulfide-oxygen interface that can be possible only if air is introduced, for example, by a slow steady flow of freshly aerated seawater.
-Another type of enrichment associated with Beggiatoa spp. is based on the use of extracted dried grass or hay in a mineral medium because the complex polymers such as cellulose residues in the material provide sulfate reduction.
+Another type of enrichment associated with Beggiatoa spp. is based on the use of extracted dried grass or hay in a mineral medium because complex polymers such as cellulose residues in the material are a substrate that supports sulfate reduction by other microbes.
 This also provides the hydrogen sulfide necessary to enrich for Beggiatoa.

-Pure Culture Isolation
+Pure culture isolation

 There are three different possible techniques to obtain isolated Beggiatoa strains in pure culture: